-California legislature adopts SAN’s guideline allowing 100-square foot canopy cannabis gardens
+California legislature adopts SAN’s patient guideline allowing 100-square foot canopy personal medical cannabis gardens

 Safe Access Now was formed by Chris Conrad and Ralph Sherrow in 2001 to promote a guideline standard of 100 square feet of cannabis garden canopy plus three pounds of processed bud as a safe harbor for medical patient’s personal use, launch a county-by-county effort and ultimately get the state of California to adopt it.

 In 2003 the legislature passed SB 420 with HS 11362.77(a), a safe harbor of 6 mature or 12 immature plants plus eight ounces of processed bud, which went into effect in 2004.